Cryptocurrency Regulations around the World

 Bitcoin can be used to execute anonymous transactions between any account holder throughout the world.
 This has caused governments to be concerned about digital currency.
 Even though some officials and politicians may oppose its use due to the lack of controls and illegal links, many have enacted legislation under their government’s anti-money laundering & counter-financing of terrorism (AML/CFT) legislation in an attempt to minimize its use for these purposes.

-The Library of Congress (LOC) regularly assesses governments’ stances on digital Cryptocurrencies such as bitcoin.
+The Library of Congress (LOC) regularly assesses governments’ stances on digital Cryptocurrencies such as Bitcoin.
 It acknowledged 103 nations whose various government agencies instructed their financial regulatory agency to adopt rules, regulations, and recommendations for banking institutions regarding virtual currencies and their use in AML/CFT in Nov.
 2021.

 In addition, the LOC acknowledged a number of other countries that permitted the use of digital currencies.
 So, here are a few descriptions: